-- The considerable number of accidents and incidents involving the pilot transfer to and from a vessel; - The risks involved in pilot transfer operations; - The safety of maritime pilots and crews; - A crucial role of the pilot boat crew is the recovery of persons from water; - The protection of the marine environment; - The safety and efficiency of the flow of marine traffic; - IMO Res.
-A.960(23) Recommendations on Training and Certification and on Operational Procedures for Maritime Pilots other than Deep-Sea Pilots; - Local and national requirements regarding pilot transfer to and from vessels, such as the UK MCA Boarding and Landing Code.
+- The considerable number of accidents and incidents during Pilot transfers to and from a vessel; - The risks involved in Pilot transfer operations; - The safety of Maritime Pilots and pilot boat crews; - The crucial role of the pilot boat crew in the recovery of persons from the water; - The protection of the marine environment; - The safe and efficient flow of marine traffic; - EMPA Recommendation on Pilot's Training; - EMPA Recommendation on Fatigue; - EMPA Recommendation on Situational Awareness; - EMPA Recommendation on Minimum Demands for Lifesaving and Recovering Equipment in Pilot boats - IMO Res.
+A.960(23) Recommendations on Training and Certification and on Operational Procedures for Maritime Pilots other than Deep-Sea Pilots: - Local and national requirements regarding Pilot transfers to and from vessels, such as the UK MCA Boarding and Landing Code.